Why EOS Might Not Be The Ethereum Killer Everyone Thinks

 When it comes to the dApp market, Ethereum gains the early mover advantage.
-Since it has year headstart over EOS, Ethereum has thousands of clients that depend on its framework to launch their decentralized applications.
+Since it has a year headstart over EOS, Ethereum has thousands of clients that depend on its framework to launch its decentralized applications.

 If developers were to switch their dApps into a different application like EOS, they would have to start the process over in its new platform.
 This means that they'll have to carry all of their data from Ethereum to EOS's framework.
 But, this option might not be affordable or practical, so users might continue to use Ethereum's platform instead.

 According to Coinmarketcap, EOS is ranked in 5th place.
 Take this in comparison to Ethereum which is ranked #2.
 Ever since 2017, Ethereum has remained in this spot only to trail behind Bitcoin.
 Even though EOS has shot its way to the top 10 cryptocurrencies, it still has a long way to go before it reaches ETH’s market value.

 And let’s compare EOS and ETH’s price charts.

 When looking at both charts, we can see that ETH has more of long-term growth than EOS.
 And the price value definitely shows it.
 Right now, ETH has a value of $682.21 while EOS has a value of $12.50.